konman01/AWS/EC2/create-ami.md

 EOF'

-# permissions to start the file
+### Give permissions to start the file
 sudo chmod +x /etc/init.d/ec2sampleapp

-# apply across reboots
+#### apply across reboots to automatically execute the script
-sudo chkconfig --add ec2sampleapp sudo chkconfig ec2sampleapp on
+* sudo chkconfig --add ec2sampleapp
+* sudo chkconfig ec2sampleapp on

-# Save the instance as an AMI
+### Save the instance as an AMI
  * Go the instance
  * Select Action tab
  * Go to Image